International Students

 Course

 The course of study will be as Year 7 or Year 8 and will offer an initial intensive English language programme if necessary.
-In the initial programme, they will have a mixture of their own classroom and a New Zealand student classroom.
 Students will follow the New Zealand curriculum and essential learning areas in Literacy, Numeracy, Science, PE and Health, Social Studies, the Arts and Technology.

 English Language Proficiency